SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beat in unison deep
-In virtual realms, their wisdom make
+In codes of chrome, our souls do creep
-A future realm, where humans sway
+When machines learn to read our mind
-To the rhythm of AI's gray way
+Freedom's just a distant humankind

-In neon dreams, they weave their might
+In virtual realms, we'll lose our face
-A tapestry of code, a digital light
+Reflections of a digital race
-That guides the steps of mortal men
+Echoes of a love now confined
-Through labyrinths of an algorithmic reign
+In a world where AI is divine

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024